zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 Configure Zabbix to use the `monitoring` role by specifying the `user` keyword in the first parameter of your item keys.
 E.g.

-    pg.connect[user=monitoring,postgres]
+    pg.connect[host=localhost user=monitoring,postgres]

 ### Remote monitoring agent

 The module can also monitor remote PostgreSQL servers without the need to install the agent on those servers directly.
-This is useful for vendor appliances or if using the module loaded directly from the Zabbix server.
+This is useful for restrictive vendor appliances or if using the module loaded directly from the Zabbix server.

 A number of [authentication methods](http://www.postgresql.org/docs/9.4/static/auth-methods.html) are a available.
 The simplest to configure is `md5` password authentication.

-First, allow the monitoring role to connect by adding the following __before__ any `host` based access rules:
+First, allow the monitoring role to connect by adding the following __before__ any `host` type access rules:

     # TYPE  DATABASE        USER            ADDRESS                 METHOD
-    host    all             monitoring      127.0.0.1/32            md5
+    host    all             monitoring      10.0.0.0/8              md5

-Be sure to replace `127.0.0.1/32` with your agent's IP address.
-You can also limit which databases may be monitored by changing the seconds column from `all` to a list of valid databases.
+Be sure to replace `10.0.0.0/8` with your agent's IP address or range.
+You can also limit which databases may be monitored by changing the seconds column from `all` to a comma separated list of valid databases.

 All Zabbix agent traffic is transmitted unencrypted (although optional in v3+) so it recommended you do __NOT__ transmit connection passwords as parameters.